vincecao/DEW-Interface/README.md

 Drag and drop feature is combined with [react-beautiful-dnd](https://github.com/atlassian/react-beautiful-dnd)

+Used [Flask RESTful](https://flask-restful.readthedocs.io/en/latest/index.html) in Python as a backend.

 ## Features
 - Add a new command line with return key
 - Draging for re-ordering the command in behavior